-- 25.1 Each player that is capable may now resolves any special abilities (conversion, annexation, destruction, etc) granted by any civilization card they own. - 25.2 These abilities are resolved in A.S.T. order.
+25.2 These abilities are resolved in A.S.T. order.
 There is no limit to the amount of special abilities that can be resolved by any one player except as described on each civilization card.
-Each player may resolve these abilities in any order they choose, although they must all be resolved before the next player in A.S.T. order resolves theirs. - 25.3 A player need not use any special ability they posses. - 25.4 After resolving calamities and using any special abilities, repeat step 21 (check for city support).
+Each player may resolve these abilities in any order they choose, although they must all be resolved before the next player in A.S.T. order resolves theirs.

+25.3 A player need not use any special ability they posses.

+25.4 After resolving calamities and using any special abilities, repeat step 21 (check for city support).